 All participants in the RTP process are expected to comply with the policies set forth in the university, college, and department RTP policies.
+The only evidence that may be considered for review is that which is included in the candidate's RTP file.

-1.4.1 Obligation of the Candidate to Start Process
+1.5.1 Obligation of the Candidate to Start Process